 Class III.
-Adventurous-Lots of water slide.
-Like waves and eddies, rapids with clear passage.
-Good family adventures !
+Adventurous-Lots of a water slide.
+Like waves and eddies, rapids with the clear passage.
+Good family adventures!

 Class IV.
-Thrilling-Long rapids, powerful waves with big hole.
+Thrilling-Long rapids, powerful waves with a big hole.

 Class VI.
-Don’t try It- This is a novel alternative to jumping of the high bridge.
+Don’t try It- This is a novel alternative to jumping off the high bridge.

 List of Items required for rafting.
 PLEASE TRAVEL AS LIGHT AS YOU CAN.

-- A second pair of tennis shoes or slippers for use around the camp.
+- The second pair of tennis shoes or slippers for use around the camp.

-- Protection from the sun such as sunglasses, sunhats, cream and lotions to prevent sunburn and insect repellants during the warmer months.
+- Protection from the sun such as sunglasses, sunhats, cream, and lotions to prevent sunburn and insect repellant during the warmer months.

-- Electric torch lights as the use of candles is not advisable inside the tents.
+- Electric torchlights as the use of candles are not advisable inside the tents.

 PLEASE do not carry unnecessary valuables.
 “The tariff does not cover insurance of any kind: medical or personal, though explicit care and attention will be rendered at all times.
 Nepal Sanctuary Treks is not responsible for any happenings beyond our control since some element of risk is involved in the nature of your trip.”